Bradythebest27/LockheedMartin/README.md

-# LockheadMartin
+# LockheedMartin
-These are my solutions to working on the Lockhead Martin Code Quest past problems dataset : https://lmcodequestacademy.com/ All solutions are in Java and coded while in highschool
+These are my solutions to working on the Lockheed Martin Code Quest past problems dataset : https://lmcodequestacademy.com/ All solutions are in Java and coded while in highschool